C & D Canal - Timing Your Passage

 For those of you that are just looking for the numbers, we will get them out of the way now:

-- An eastbound vessel entering the canal at 3 minutes before "Slack Water Flood Begins" at the Chesapeake City Reference Station will catch the very beginning of a fair current push.
+- An eastbound vessel entering the canal at Back Creek, should do so 3 minutes before "Slack Water Flood Begins" at the Chesapeake City Reference Station in order to catch the very beginning of a fair current push.

 - A westbound vessel should enter the canal about 7 minutes before "Slack Water Ebb Begins" at the Chesapeake City Reference Station to catch the very beginning of a westbound fair current.